AbdulRehmaan17/Aptify-firebase-react/README.md

-Luxury Time 🕰️
+Aptify 🏠

-Luxury Time is a premium e-commerce platform for luxury watches, delivering an elegant and seamless shopping experience.
-Built with Vite, Next.js, TypeScript, and Firebase, it combines a modern frontend with a scalable serverless backend.
+Aptify is a comprehensive property rental and purchase platform with renovation services, delivering an elegant and seamless real estate experience.
+Built with Vite, React, and Firebase, it combines a modern frontend with a scalable serverless backend.

 🌟 Features

-Curated Watch Collection: Explore high-end watches with detailed descriptions and high-quality images.
+Property Listings: Browse and search rental and purchase properties with detailed descriptions and high-quality images.
+Renovation Services: Connect with renovation experts and request services for your properties.
 Secure Authentication: Firebase Authentication for safe user login and registration.
-Real-Time Data: Firebase Firestore for managing products, orders, and user profiles in real-time.
+Real-Time Data: Firebase Firestore for managing properties, bookings, and user profiles in real-time.
-Fast & Responsive: Vite and Next.js ensure blazing-fast performance across devices.
+Fast & Responsive: Vite and React ensure blazing-fast performance across devices.
-Type-Safe Code: TypeScript for a reliable and maintainable codebase.
-Smooth Shopping: Intuitive cart and checkout functionality.
+Messaging System: Direct communication between property owners and potential buyers/renters.

 🛠️ Tech Stack

-Frontend: Vite, Next.js, TypeScript, Tailwind CSS
+Frontend: Vite, React, Tailwind CSS
 Backend: Firebase (Authentication, Firestore, Storage, Hosting)
-Deployment: Vercel (Next.js), Firebase Hosting
+Deployment: Firebase Hosting, Vercel

 🚀 Getting Started
 Prerequisites